 Genetic counseling is a process to help you understand your risk for hereditary cancer and make informed decisions about your care.

-Your APRN may also talk with you about genetic testing, cancer screening and cancer prevention options.
-He or she will help you understand your risk and help you make decisions that are best for you.
-Based on this information, Your Genetics APRN can help you decide whether a genetic test might be right for you or your relative.
+You may also talk about genetic testing, cancer screening and cancer prevention options to help you understand your risk and how to make decisions that are best for you.
+Based on this information, a genetics professional can help you decide whether a genetic test might be right for you or your relative.

 This episode: learn more about genetic testing and counseling.
 Dr. Mary Wells and Michaela Sherbeck, APRN-CNS, AOCNS, AGCNS-BC join us to discuss who should have genetic testing, what to do with the results, and how clinical genetic testing differs from consumer genetic tests.